IceHe/lib/mac/setup-guide.md

         curl: (56) Recv failure: Connection reset by peer
         ```

-## Homebrew & Homebrew Cask
+## Homebrew & Homebrew-Cask

 [Homebrew](https://brew.sh) is a macOS package manager
 for installing and managing softwares

-[Homebrew-Cask](https://formulae.brew.sh/cask/) extends Homebrew and allows you to install the large binary files via a command-line tool.
+[Homebrew-Cask](https://formulae.brew.sh/cask/) extends Homebrew and allows you to install the large binary files via a command-line tool

 1.  **Install**